-1. Modifying Bleaching Gels – By altering whitening gels, manufacturers tried to reduce sensitivity.
+1. Modifying Whitening Gels – By altering whitening gels, manufacturers tried to reduce sensitivity.
 Unfortunately, most dentists found one of two things were true: 1) these gels did reduce sensitivity, but they did not get teeth very white; 2) the claims of reduced sensitivity were false.

-2. Flourides – Flourides have been used to try and occlude the dentinal tubules, but the process proved too slow and often never fully occlude tubules or cure sensitivity completely.
+2. Flourides – Stannous and sodium fluoride have been used to try and occlude the dentinal tubules, but the process proved too slow and often never fully occlude tubules or cure sensitivity completely.
 When we need desensitizing with whitening, we need it NOW!

 3. ACP – Amorphous Calcium Peroxide helped remineralize enamel, but not the dentin and use of ACP has not been met with wide-spread reports of desensitizing success with whitening.

 4. Potassium Nitrate – Potassium nitrate does not occlude tubules and it also does not reduce tubular flow.
 Potassium nitrate has been unpredictable, seemingly effective on some, partially effective on some, and ineffective on some.
 Though potassium nitrate may reduce sensitivity in some individuals, it simply masks pulpal inflammation and does not eliminate it.